industrial-edge/iih-essentials-development-kit-getting-started/README.md

 You can find the further information about the following steps in the [docs](./docs)

-Especially the following two files may help to get the application example running and to understand the way it works.
+The contained two files may help to get the application example running and to understand the way it works.

 - [Visualization of an example sinus in NodeRED](./docs/Visualization_example_value.md#description)